 Rabbi Joe is beginning his 40th year as a Hillel Director this fall, and his 37th year at Stony Brook.
 He loves working on the campus, shmoozing with students, telling stories and jokes, and teaching Torah.
 He has a BA in Humanities/Judaic Studies from the University of Texas at Austin, an MA in Contemporary Jewish Studies and Jewish Communal Service from Brandeis University, and Rabbinic Ordination from the Academy for Jewish Religion.
 Rabbi Joe's area of academic interest is American Jewish military history, a subject on which he has lectured and published extensively.
 He has lectured for the U.S. Department of the Interior, National Park Service, the Jewish Museum, the New York Jewish Historical Society, and many others.
 His wife, Susan Remick Topek, is a retired Early Childhood Education specialist at the Jewish Education Project and the author of seven Jewish children's books.
 They have three married daughters and six grandchildren.

-At Hillel: Jenn serves as the advisor to the Hillel Student Club, supervises the Peer Network Engagement Interns and oversees programming for Hillel.
+At Hillel: Jenn serves as the advisor to the Jewish Student Association, supervises the Peer Network Engagement Interns and oversees programming for Hillel.
 She also works on cultivating relationships across campus to provide resources to our students and make connections for people across the University.